Skip to content

 Why totals go under

 Division-rival defenses force opponents into longer drives.
 Long drives mean more stalled possessions, more punts, more field goals instead of touchdowns.
 The game-state effect compounds — when both teams know each other, special teams and turnovers swing more games, which pushes totals down further.
+For the broader totals framework, read the NFL totals guide.

 The second meeting flip